imbrandonj/humaita-mock/README.md

   - Centered `Contact` and `Navigation` sections.
   - Resized font and upgraded headers (`Contact`, `Navigation`) to `<h4>` elements.
   _Why: Clear structure improves legibility and helps users navigate the site more easily._

+- **Link & Navigation Fixes**
+  - Updated “Trial Program” link on the Adults BJJ page to redirect to the Free Trial page instead of Zen Planner login.
+  - Standardized link styling across all pages to match the main page appearance.
+  - Adjusted link button widths for better balance and spacing.
+  - Enabled home page section buttons to scroll users to the correct section ID on `adults-bjj.html`.
+  - Adjusted anchor scrolling offsets to account for fixed header height.
+  _Why: These changes ensure consistent navigation, cleaner design, and reduce friction when moving through the site._

 ---